About this tutorial

 Let’s say you've created a backend which contains the BookModule with the Book class.
 Next to the default attributes createdAt,lastModifiedAt and foreignId you added the attributes cover of the type Image and summary of the type File.

-Another class "Category" has an Attribute "name" of the type String and a Collection of the Class "Book" with the name "books" .
+Another class Category has the attribute name of the type String and a collection of the class Book with the name books.

-Add the CSV Module and deploy your Backend.
+Add the CSV Module and deploy your Application.

 Create a custom CSV

-For our example the Backend is called „Bookstore“.
-So the csv file would be named like this:
+1.)
+In our example, the module is called BooksModule and has the module version 1.0.0.
+So the csv file would be named like this: BookModule$1.0.0$Book.csv

 We also want to upload a summary as a pdf file.
-The pattern is the same as it is with images.
-Our summary is located in the subfolder „summarys“ so we insert the location in the file column:
+The pattern is similar the previous one, it's "files://".
+Our summary is located in the subfolder „summaries“ so we insert the location in the file column: files://summaries/spring.pdf

-If you want, create more objects of the class book.
+If you want to, you may create more objects of the class Book, by adding more lines to the CSV file

-Now pack the CSV files and the folder to a ZIP-file.
+3.)
+Finally pack both CSV files and the folder to a ZIP-file

 Now we want to create some data within the dashboard and export it afterwards.

-Next, change to the “Category” class and add an object.
-Change the name of the category to a name of your choice.
-Add the book you created before as a reference.
+Next, switch to the Category class and change the name.
+Add the book you created before as third reference

-Unpack the downloaded .zip-file.
-You will get three csv files and a folder with the name of your backend which contains all images.
-Open the Bookstore$Book.csv file.
+To modify the exported files unpack the downloaded ZIP-file from previous step.
+You will get the csv files and a folder with the name of your application containing all files (if exportResources was enabled before export).

 As you can see, there is a column for every attribute of the class.
-Change the name of the book, delete the id and save the CSV file.
-(You can also replace the image in the folder and replace the “image” attribute as mentioned above, if you would like.)
+In this example, delete all the covers and summaries and save the CSV file.

 Reimport the CSV